Example (musician): 2020–present: Some Nights Last for Days and We May Grow Old But We Never Grow Up

 On 20 April 2020, Example announced on his Instagram that the COVID-19 pandemic quarantine had allowed him to make music more frequently and announced that his seventh album would follow in mid-to-late May.
 Example stated that making the album was the most fun he had ever had writing music and suggested that it may be more hip-hop-oriented with numerous collaborations, stating "It's rap.
 It's hip-hop.
 I don't care what [...] you want to call it.
 All I can say is it's the purest, most effortless body of work I've ever made. [...]
 I've always played down my ability as a rapper [because] I never felt 'welcome to the party', but after this you're gonna know some levels."
 The first single, "Paperclips (Isolation Freestyle)" was released on 24 April and is a studio version of a freestyle rap he performed on Instagram Live a few weeks prior.
-He also revealed the album will also feature a track named "Erin", which serves as the album's second single, dedicated to his wife who also features on vocals.
-The track was released on 8 May, also announcing that the album would follow five weeks later on 12 June.
-Example also revealed that the album will include a track featuring Doc Brown and Sway.
+He also revealed the album will also feature a track named "Erin", which serves as the album's second single, dedicated to his then wife Erin McNaught who also features on vocals.
+The track was released on 8 May, and the release of the album was announced five weeks later on 12 June.
+Example also revealed that the album included a track featuring Doc Brown and Sway.
 The album's title and cover art were revealed on 15 May, with the album's tracklist being revealed on 26 May.

 In August 2021, Example signed an exclusive global recording deal with BMG.

 That same month, he released "Every Single Time", the first single from his upcoming eighth album.
 It features singer-songwriter Lucy Lucy and record producer What So Not.
-The second single "Never Let You Down" followed in January 2022, a collaboration with Drum and bass producer Kanine featuring vocals from singer-songwriter Penny Ivy, he then released a song called ‘Deep’ featuring Nono in which they recorded the song while on tour in February 2022.
+The second single "Never Let You Down" followed in January 2022, a collaboration with Drum and bass producer Kanine featuring vocals from singer-songwriter Penny Ivy, he then released a song called 'Deep' featuring Nono in which they recorded the song while on tour in February 2022.
 The album, titled We May Grow Old But We Never Grow Up, was released on 17 June 2022.

+On 22 June 2023, Example made another appearance at Glastonbury Festival in Somerset, UK.

+In 2025, Example participated in the sixth series of The Masked Singer as "Bear".
+He was eliminated during the semi final alongside Natalie Cassidy as "Bush".